Visiting a destination where there are confirmed cases of COVID-19Wednesday, Feb 5, 2020

 - Monitor your case closely until you’ve recovered

-During your consultation, inform the physician if you have visited any high-risk areas (a farm, a public market, etc.) or been in contact with any animals or persons who showed symptoms associated with coronavirus.
+During your consultation, inform the physician if you have visited any high-risk areas (a farm, a public market, etc.) or been in contact with any animals or persons who showed symptoms associated with COVID-19.

 Yes and no.